Harlock123/ServerWatcher/README.md

    - Hostnames automatically display their resolved IP address in blue next to the server name
    - Example: `server1.example.com (192.168.1.100)`
    - If the ServerName is already an IP address, no additional IP is shown

+### Individual Server Retest

+Each server in the list has a dedicated "Retest" button that allows you to quickly verify a specific server's connectivity without having to retest all servers:

+1. Locate the server you want to retest in the list
+2. Click the "Retest" button on the right side of that server's status display
+3. The application will:
+   - Test the SSH connection for that server only
+   - Test the website status if a website is configured
+   - Update both status indicators for that server
+   - Display progress in the status bar at the bottom

+This is particularly useful when:
+- Troubleshooting connection issues with a specific server
+- Verifying that configuration changes worked for one server
+- Quickly checking if a temporarily down server is back online
+- Avoiding the wait time of retesting all servers when you only need to verify one

 ### Password Encryption